DataBassGit/AgentForge/README.md

 python salience.py
 ```

-This will execute a simple bot script that uses our default SubAgents to complete an objective by breaking it down into tasks, subsequently executing them and checking for completion.
+This will execute a simple bot script that uses our default [SubAgents](docs/Agents/SubAgents/) to complete an objective by breaking it down into tasks, subsequently executing them and checking for completion.

 For a more detailed break-down of our `Salience` example please refer to the [Salience Page]()

 **Important** : Whenever a bot or architecture runs, it will first initialize ChromaDB (or whichever database is used) as it will act as the memory for the agents.
-The first time Chroma is initialized on a system it needs to download a few language models for sentence embedding, so it is normal for it to take several minutes to turn the first time.
-Any subsequent runs will not have this issue as long as chroma has previously downloaded the models.
+The first time Chroma is initialized on a system it needs to download a few language models for sentence embedding, so it is normal for it to take several minutes to run the first time.
+Any subsequent runs will not have this issue as long as Chroma has previously downloaded the models.

-**Note**: We're planning to expand how personas work to offer more flexibility in future releases.

 ---